Four Gentlemen Tour the Bekaa Valley 73

 I felt a huge anger that this threat is being constantly visited on children by Israel.
 Almost certainly these children would know some of the sixty people killed the day before.
 Yet there they were, exactly as friendly and cheeky as children ought to be.

-Eventually, the gates were open and we were allowed in to the temple complex.
+Eventually, the gates were opened and we were allowed in to the temple complex.
 It is an incredible place and should be much more widely known; it deserves to be as famous as the Pyramids or Petra.
-Originally the temple of the Canaanite God Baal and his consort Astarte, successive Phoenecian, Greek and Roman temple complexes were built, with most of the current buildings being Roman, but constructed on the foundations of the original.
+Originally the temple of the Canaanite God Baal and his consort Astarte, successive Phoenician, Greek and Roman temple complexes were built, with most of the current buildings being Roman, but constructed on the foundations of the original.

 And those foundations are astonishing.
 The largest blocks of stone I have ever seen used for construction, with some of them weighing 500 tonnes.
-By comparison, the largest stones in the pyramids are 80 tonnes and the largest at Stonehenge 50 tonnes.
-The transport and construction theories for those monuments just can’t be scaled up to 500 tonnes.
+By comparison, the largest stones in the Pyramids are 80 tonnes and the largest at Stonehenge 50 tonnes.
+The transport and construction theories for those monuments just can’t be scaled up to 500-tonnes.

 Once you tear your gaze around from the Canaanite foundations, the Roman superstructure is intoxicating.
 It is massive, and there is a finesse and delicacy to the carving not characteristic of Roman work.

-Baalbek was conquered by Alexander and he renamed it Heliopolis, its name throughout the classical era.
+Baalbek was conquered by Alexander and he renamed it Heliopolis, its name throughout the Classical era.

 Archaeology is contentious in the Middle East.
 Two days before our visit, an Israeli archaeologist had been killed by Hezbollah in Southern Lebanon.
-At least that was the media framing.
+At least, that was the media framing.
 The truth is somewhat more complex.

 The Israeli army brought an archaeologist along on its invasion of Southern Lebanon to look for evidence of ancient Hebrew occupation – to justify annexation.
-At the time of his death he was at the site of the shrine of the Prophet Shamoun-Al-Safa, who Christians know as Simon Peter, the first Pope.
+At the time of his death he was at the site of the shrine of the Prophet Shamoun Al-Safa, who Christians know as Simon Peter, the first Pope.
 Very few Christians realise he features positively in the Koran.

-It is a reflection of the madness of zionist ideology that an armed invasion is accompanied by archaeologists to justify it.
+It is a reflection of the madness of Zionist ideology that an armed invasion is accompanied by archaeologists to justify it.
 It is highly probable that thousands of years ago there were Hebrews in Southern Lebanon.
 The idea that this justifies annexation is so lunatic I find it hard to describe.

 In the same time period, Switzerland was occupied by the Celts.
-This is not in academic dispute; the La Tene culture is one of a number of Celtic cultures that were established in Switzerland in the classical period.
+This is not in academic dispute; the La Tène culture is one of a number of Celtic cultures that were established in Switzerland in the Classical period.
 Eventually the Celtic people and their culture moved on, as peoples do over millennia.
 Such migrations had push and pull factors, but broadly the arrival of more aggressive and militarily capable peoples from the East was a main cause.

 But if I said to you “I am a Celt” and demanded the right to move to Geneva, take somebody’s house and throw them onto the street today, you would think I am a complete lunatic.
 Nobody would accept a Scots or Irish claim to land in Switzerland.
-And rightly.
+And rightly so.
 Yet that really is the premise of Zionism.
 And astonishingly, Keir Starmer, Joe Biden, David Lammy, Donald Trump, Ursula von der Leyen, and most of the population of states like Germany and the USA, actually subscribe to this utterly ludicrous, mystical, medievalist nonsense.

 So we have fake archaeologists travelling with invading Israeli armies.
 I do try to avoid comparing Israelis to Nazis because of the Holocaust, but the comparison is compelling.
 The Nazis loved to justify their crackpot racial theories with fake archaeology, as parodied in the Indiana Jones series.

-Zeev Elrich was indeed a dangerous crackpot.
+Zeev Erlich was indeed a dangerous crackpot.
 He was a founder of the illegal West Bank settlement of Ofra and he wrote numerous articles arguing that the area was historically Jewish and supporting annexation.
-He led IDF raids on Palestinian communities, or as one of his friends told it to Israeli internet outlet YNET “He volunteered and assisted soldiers across various sectors, showing his unmatched knowledge of villages and farms”.
+He led IDF raids on Palestinian communities, or as one of his friends told it to Israeli internet outlet ynet: “He volunteered and assisted soldiers across various sectors, showing his unmatched knowledge of villages and farms”.

-As we left the Temple complex, the drone still overhead, we stopped and looked at the completely flattened Menshiya Palace, home to the Ottoman Governor, that had been destroyed by Israeli bombing.
-It stands close to some of the classical ruins which had been damaged by fragments.
+As we left the temple complex, the drone still overhead, we stopped and looked at the completely flattened Menshiya Palace, home to the Ottoman Governor, that had been destroyed by Israeli bombing.
+It stands close to some of the Classical ruins which had been damaged by fragments.
 There was no justification for destroying this museum other than the obliteration of history and cultural heritage.

 We then proceeded on to two civilian houses that had been destroyed.
 Two people were killed and twelve seriously injured.
 This was quite a drive away, but the drone followed us and again circled right overhead.
 I looked through the detritus of the buildings; Laith was very insistent I climb to the top of the rubble, which was frankly very precarious.
 Coming down was even worse.
 But close inspection revealed nothing at all but the contents of a normal civilian family home with children.

 It was also worth noting that in addition to the two destroyed homes, about ten homes nearby had been rendered uninhabitable.
-A dozen vehicles had been destroyed; some of them fifty or sixty metres from the site appeared to have their paint burnt off by great splashes of some kind of burning or caustic liquid from the explosion.
+A dozen vehicles had been destroyed; some of them – fifty or sixty metres from the site – appeared to have had their paint burnt off by great splashes of some kind of burning or caustic liquid from the explosion.

-Death in the Bekka Valley is sudden, random and frequent.
+Death in the Bekaa Valley is sudden, random and frequent.
 There are no warnings at all here that Israel is about to bomb and the targets are always civilian homes.
 Since we have left the Director of the hospital has been killed in his home.

 The Israelis claim that all the targets are Hezbollah.
 Hezbollah is the ruling party here, so they take that to mean any government employee can be targeted.
 This is of course not the case in international law, and this terror inflicted on a helpless civilian population is a war crime.
 Many victims appear to be entirely random.